This qualification was developed in collaboration with Homeless Link.

 What will you learn?

-This qualification has four mandatory units which you must achieve.
+The qualification has four mandatory units containing 16 credits which you must achieve to be awarded the qualification.

 Understanding rough sleeping services and the role of outreach